MikeHopcroft/route13/documentation/architecture.md

 `Agents` in `Route13` are implemented as generator functions.
 The use of generator functions greatly simplifies `Agent` development and maintenence by allowing one to express an inherently asynchrounous process as if it were synchronous.

+NOTE: PLAN TO INTRODUCE THE AGENT PATTERN EXAMPLES HERE BEFORE MAKING THE CASE FOR THE PATTERN IN THE MOTIVATION SECTION.

 #### Motivation

+NOTE: THE MOTIVATION SECTION FIRST DISCUSSES THE APPROACH NOT TAKEN,

 To motivate the discussion, let's consider a simple `Agent` that moves items from location `A` to location `Z`.
 This involves the following sequence of operations:
 1. Drive to `A`
 1. Wait until the items are ready for pickup